arpanadhikari1/FER/README.md

 ## System Requirements
 - **Language uaed:** Python 3.7
-- **Tools used:** PyTorch, OpenCV, NumPy, Pandas, Matplotlib, Seaborn, Scikit Learn
+- **Tools used:** PyTorch, TorchVision, OpenCV, NumPy, Pandas, Matplotlib, Seaborn, Scikit Learn
 - **Platform used:** Spyder 3

 ## How to use